UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Related Work

 \subsection{Efficient attention modules}

-Attention modules are found effective in boosting the performance of neural networks.
-By pooling the feature maps along non-relevant dimensions to obtain a reduced representation that retains global information, the model is able to attend to the salient features of the target dimension.
-This process usually requires a relatively low computation cost due to the dimension reduction.
-SENet \citep{SENet} presented a novel channel-attention block that adaptively recalibrates channel-wise feature responses based on input features pooled over spatial dimensions.
-CBAM \citep{CBAM} goes further by incorporating a cascaded spatial attention module based on input features pooled over channel dimensions.
-TFA \citep{TFA_taslp} introduces a similar attention mechanism in SE, achieving a T-F distribution modeling by two parallel attention branches operating on features pooled over the frequency and time dimensions, respectively.
+Attention modules are found to be effective in boosting the performance of neural networks.
+They typically operate by aggregating information across selected dimensions to produce a compact, context-rich representation, enabling the model to focus on salient features along the target dimension.
+This process typically incurs low computational cost due to dimensionality reduction.
+SENet \cite{SENet} aims to boost the representational capacity of networks by explicitly modeling interdependencies between channels, introducing a novel channel-attention block that adaptively recalibrates channel-wise feature responses based on input features pooled over spatial dimensions.
+CBAM \cite{CBAM} extends this idea by also capturing spatial interdependencies, incorporating a cascaded spatial attention module based on input features pooled over channel dimensions.
+TFA \cite{TFA_taslp} introduces a similar attention mechanism for speech enhancement by modeling time and frequency interdependencies in parallel, achieving a T-F distribution modeling by two parallel attention branches operating on features pooled over the frequency and time dimensions, respectively.
 However, the average pooling along the time axis within the frequency attention branch results in non-causality, thus hindering its application in real-time SE models.
 Although the TRA introduced in GTCRN overcomes the non-causality issue by discarding the frequency attention branch, it sacrifices the potential benefits of frequency-dependent attention.
-In contrast, our proposed cTFA (as described in Sec.~\ref{sec:ctfa}) preserves this frequency-dependent branch while effectively addressing the non-causality problem by diverting around the time-axis pooling.
+In contrast, our proposed cTFA (as described in Sec.~\ref{sec:ctfa}) preserves this frequency-dependent branch while offering an alternative, lightweight mechanism for modeling frequency dependencies without relying on time-axis pooling.